 State space models can be used to answer many questions.
 One of the most common, as we have seen in the previous examples, involves predicting the evolution of the system state from a given initial condition.
 While for simple models this can be done in closed form, more often it is accomplished through computer simulation.
-One can also use state space models to analyze the overall behavior of the system without making direct use of simulation.

-Consider again the damped spring-mass system from Section 2.1, but this time with an external force applied, as shown in Figure 2.8.
+Consider again the damped spring-mass system from Section 2.1, but this time with an external force applied, as shown in Figure 2.9.
 We wish to predict the motion of the system for a periodic forcing function, with a given initial condition, and determine the amplitude, frequency and decay rate of the resulting motion.

-Figure 2.8: A driven spring-mass system with damping.
+Figure 2.9: A driven spring-mass system with damping.
 Here we use a linear damping element with coefficient of viscous friction c.
 The mass is driven with a sinusoidal force of amplitude A.